 Following a stroke, the applicant had a disability which affected communication and mental functioning, and caused fatigue.
 A Crown Court dismissed his appeal against a criminal conviction.
-In the High Court, he argued successfully that the Crown Court’s dismissal of his appeal should be set aside, because he had not been given a fair hearing.
+In the High Court, he argued successfully that the Crown Court’s dismissal of his appeal should be set aside, because the Crown Court had not given him a fair hearing.
 The High Court stressed that the Equal Treatment Bench Book now gives important advice which any judge dealing with disabled people should take into account.

-The applicant had been convicted of a criminal offence, and the Crown Court dismissed his appeal against the conviction.
+The applicant had been convicted of a criminal offence by the magistrates court.
+The Crown Court then dismissed his appeal against the conviction.
 This was an application for ‘judicial review’ in relation to the dismissal of the appeal.

-He argued that the hearing of his appeal was “unfair to say the least”.
+He argued that the hearing of his appeal in the Crown Court was “unfair to say the least”.
 He was suffering from the after effects of a stroke which had left him with reduced mental capacity.
 That had been exacerbated by a number of assaults in which he had been hit on the head and back of neck.

 He had attended the court at 10am but was required to wait almost 6 hours for the case to start.
 He was, he said, too tired and unwell to handle the case properly, and because of the time restriction his case was rushed through.
 He had been told that the judge insisted the case would finish that day, even if the court had to sit until 7pm.